jackhwl/go-lang/React_Go/Readme.md

   - Editing an existing movie II
   - Editing an existing movie III
   - Writing the handler to update a movie
+  - Trying out editing a movie from the front end